Flooding - including new Te Puke flood maps

 If your property is identified in a floodable area map outside of the District Plan, Council is still required to impose controls to protect people and property from flooding based on the new information.
 Although we can't require a resource consent just because of these maps, we may be able to impose controls if a resource consent is required for another reason.
 Otherwise, this can be done through the building consent process, if such a consent is required.

-My property is shown as floodable in the District Plan, however the new flood maps (for Waihi Beach, Athenree, Bowentown, Wairoa River, Omokoroa and Katikati) show that it isn't floodable.
+My property is shown as floodable in the District Plan, however the new flood maps (for Waihī Beach, Athenree, Bowentown, Wairoa River, Ōmokoroa, Katikati, Te Puke, and Rural Areas/Small Settlements) show that my property isn't floodable.
 What does this mean for me?

 The District Plan permits buildings/structures (instead of requiring resource consent) if there is evidence showing that the District Plan maps are incorrect.
 The new flood maps would be considered as evidence.
 The new flood maps would also be considered when processing any building consents.

 What if I want to do earthworks?

 If your property is identified in the District Plan maps as a floodable area, you can only do up to 5m³ without having to let Council know.
 If you go above this, you will need resource consent to ensure the works don't interfere with natural flowpaths or ponding areas.
 Also check with the Regional Council as it also has rules for earthworks.